 - Tea bags

-Start by using the free printable stocking pattern and begin tracing the body of the stocking onto your tea-stained fabric.
-If you’re using the free pattern get a larger size made at a copy center where they can enlarge it for a little cost.
-Once you’ve finished tracing the pattern onto the stocking fabric, it’s time to hang the pieces up to dry.Step 3: Ironing the Cut Squares Flat
+Start by using the free stocking pattern and begin tracing the body of the stocking for your set of Christmas stockings onto the tea-stained fabric or your pieces of fabric.
+When tracing the stocking shapes leave 1/4 seam allowance for the fabric glue.
+If you’re using the free stocking pattern and wish to have a larger size, consider taking it to a copy center where they can enlarge it at very little cost.
+Once you’ve finished tracing the stocking template onto the stocking fabric, it’s time to hang the pieces up to dry.
+The good news is that they won’t take too long to dry, so you’ll be able to proceed with the next step of this easy project relatively quickly. ÂStep 3: Ironing Pattern Pieces – Free Pattern DIY

-Before tracing the pattern onto the fabric squares, iron them to ensure they are flat.
-Here’s step 3 of the process: Since the fabric squares may have become wrinkled from squeezing out the excess water, use a hot iron without steam to remove the wrinkles.
-Carefully iron each fabric square, taking your time to achieve a smooth and wrinkle-free surface.
-This step will help prepare the fabric for tracing the stocking pattern and ensure you have a neat appearance.
+Before tracing the free printable stocking pattern onto each piece of fabric, it’s important to iron them to ensure they are flat and free of wrinkles.
+Since each piece of fabric may have become wrinkled from squeezing out the excess water, use a hot iron with NO steam to remove the wrinkles making sure you are ironing the right sides.
+Carefully iron each piece of fabric, taking your time to achieve a smooth and wrinkle-free surface.
+This step will help prepare the fabric for tracing the stocking designs and ensure you have a neat end result.
+Once you have your simple Christmas stocking pattern, it’s time to trace it onto each piece of fabric to create mirror images for your stocking. Â

-Step 4: Tracing the Pattern onto the Fabric
+Step 4: Tracing Pattern PiecesÂ

 Using a pen is recommended for tracing the pattern onto the fabric, it provides the best results.
 Carefully trace the pattern onto each fabric piece, ensuring that you have mirror images for the stocking shapes.
-Take your time during this step to achieve accurate and symmetrical outlines for your stockings.
+Take your time during this step to achieve accurate and symmetrical outlines for your stockings. Â

 Step 5: Adding The Images to Stockings